ubongedem78/UbongEdem/README.md

 <div align="center">
 <h1 align="center">Hi 👋🏾, I'm Ubong Edem</h1>

-<p>I have a fervor for conceptualizing and bringing to fruition, cutting-edge products designed to streamline processes, automate tasks, and elevate overall quality of life.
+<p align="left">I have a fervor for conceptualizing and bringing to fruition, cutting-edge products designed to streamline processes, automate tasks, and elevate overall quality of life.
 I am focused on transforming ideas into impactful, user-centric experiences.</p>
 <hr>

 <h3 align="left">Languages and Technologies Used:</h3>